Wisegirlie/Theatre-App/README.md

 # Theatre-App

-This app is for providing an online complete resource for arts, culture, and entertainment, featuring shows, performances, events, festivals, venues and ticket purchasing.
-It was made as practice in collaboration with other members and may be updated in the future to modify and add features.
+This app is designed to be a comprehensive online resource for the performing arts, culture, and entertainment.
+It features shows, performances, events, festivals, venues, and ticket purchasing options, among other features.

 ## Features
 - Includes a portal for the regular customer and a different portal for the site manager.
-- Login Authentication with email and password.
+- User Authentication with email and password.
-- Full Add, modify, delete (CRUD) operations for the site manager.
+- Full create, read, update, and delete (CRUD) functionality for site managers
 - Site managers can only be assigned by managers.
 - Easy-to-use interface
 ...
-More features will be implemented in the future.
+More features to be implemented in future updates.

 ## Languages, Databases, APIs and Frameworks used:
 * React